logdash-io/node-sdk/README.md

 # @logdash/node

-Logdash is a zero-config observability platform.
+Logdash is how SaaS founders keep their apps healthy.
 This package serves a NodeJS/Bun/Deno interface to use it.

 ## Pre-requisites